May 1, 2024

 No, that’s not a typo.
 I borrowed it from podcaster Jordan Harbinger.
 Instead of the sales tool “Always Be Closing,” ABG represents “Always Be Giving” or “Always Be Generous.”
 That means you should look for opportunities to give to your network, whether that’s referrals or free content to newsletter subscribers.
 (Remember to sign up for my e-newsletter and get a FREE Freelance PDF resource)

 If a client comes to me and I don’t have the bandwidth to take on a new project or assignment, I try to refer them to another freelancer who can help.
-If the assignment is lower-paying than I would like to receive and they can’t budge on the freelance rate, I’ll see if a freelance friend might be interested in taking that on for the client so they can earn money and the client is happy.
+If the assignment is lower-paying freelance work than I would like to receive and they can’t budge on the freelance rate, I’ll see if a freelance friend might be interested in taking that on for the client so they can earn money and the client is happy.
 (Turn to these article pitch examples to snag clients in the first place.)

 When you approach freelancing with an attitude of “always be giving” and sharing you’re knowledge, I believe you’ll create good karma when you’re wondering how to find freelance clients that pay you a great rate.